Compositions

 ”REQUIEM (ANALENISGVI) is an audacious act of cultural reclamation, forcing the classical world to reckon with an Indigenous language from a woman composer in a space where it has never existed.
 As the first requiem in Cherokee, this work does preserves an at-risk language and asserts its place in the highest echelons of symphonic music, dismantling narratives that Indigenous languages belong only to history.
 REQUIEM is a challenge to the classical establishment, proving that Indigenous expression belongs on the grandest of stages.
 REQUIEM sets a precedent for the future of classical music; one where marginalized languages and cultures are no longer sidelined but take center stage in shaping its evolution.”

-Rather than attempting to reconstruct what cannot be found, the symphony treats absence as its starting point.
+Symphony No. 1 contributes to a new vision of American classical music, centering Indigenous authorship within a traditionally exclusionary form and presenting a sound world that is both contemporary and deeply rooted.
 Informed by modern ideals of love, the symphony stands as an act of Indigenous futurism, expressing love through contemporary symphonic language while rooted in a living Cherokee perspective.
 It is the first Symphony written by an Indigenous woman in the United States and the first by a Cherokee woman composer.

 PERHAPS – 12 Movements for String Quartet & Piano